NREL/EnergyPlus/design/FY2017/MultipleAirloopsInOneZone.md

 ## E-mail and  Conference Call Conclusions ##

-1. Add output variables and/or table report to summarize how various air loops operate in a zone?
+1. Add output variables and/or table report to summarize how various air loops operate in a zone.
 E.g., what loads they meet, how many hours each loop operate.

 2. Clarify that control and load sharing issues between multiple loops serving the same zone will be part of Phase II "Allow Multiple/Partial HVAC in One Zone" (also funded for FY17).

-3. Add a table to clarify the relationships between overlapping fields in the proposed DesignSpecification:AirTerminal:Sizing object vs. Sizing:Zone, Sizing:System, AirTerminal:SingleDuct:VAV:NoReheat and AirTerminal:SingleDuct:VAV:Reheat, etc. This may result in changes to the proposed DesignSpecification:AirTerminal:Sizing object.
+3. Minimize the amount of fields in the new DesignSpecification:AirTerminal:Sizing object.
+Focus only on changes from the base Sizing:Zone values.

+4. Need more details on how return flows will be determined.

 ## Overview ##

 This new feature will remove the limitation of one airloop (`AirLoopHVAC`) system per zone, and will add options for user-control of sizing and return air flow allocation.
-Currently, EnergyPlus issues a fatal error if more than one `ZoneHVAC:AirDistributionUnit` or `AirTerminal:SingleDuct:Uncontrolled` are connected to a given zone:
+Currently, EnergyPlus issues a fatal error if both a `ZoneHVAC:AirDistributionUnit` and a `AirTerminal:SingleDuct:Uncontrolled` are connected to a given zone:

 ```
 ** Severe  ** In zone "ZONE ONE" there are too many air terminals served by AirLoopHVAC systems.